 The qualification will be a pass or refer and all the assessment criteria of the chosen units must be achieved in order to obtain a pass.
 Upon completion you will receive a certificate showing all the units achieved.

-Enrolment takes place at the College over a one day session when your levels of literacy and numeracy are checked in order that you can be fully supported to achieve the qualification.
+Enrolment takes place at the College where your levels of literacy and numeracy are checked in order that you can be fully supported to achieve the qualification.
 You will also meet other candidates and a range of Assessors from the Care Department.

 A series of workshops to provide the underpinning knowledge for the specialist units will be delivered at the College fortnightly or three weekly, depending on group requirements.
 These workshops will be tailored to meet your needs by the use of activities with other candidates such as discussions and group work.
 Your Assessor will also provide guidance on putting your work together in a portfolio for assessment.
 A lot of your study will also include assessments in the workplace.
 These are gathered through observations by your assessor and witness statements (written by your mentor).

 You will be enrolled for 12 months on the course.
 However, depending on your placement hours and submission of written work, the qualification can be achieved within a 6 month timescale.

 Following completion of this course, you can progress to the Level 3 Diploma in Specialist Support for Teaching and Learning in Schools (QCF).
 Completing this course may also lead to employment within the educational sector.

 Funding may be available subject to certain criteria.
 Please contact us for details.

 Tops Day Nurseries offers flexible hours, so you only book and pay for the hours you need.